-The mixer page shows the three currently active FADERs - with full names.
-The "+" in the display "+ - -" below FADER indicates which FADER group is currently selected.
+In this view the mixer page shows the three currently active FADERs - with full names.
+The "+" in the display "+ - - below FADER indicates which FADER group is currently selected.
 Again, you press the middle DATA button to switch to the next group of three: You will notice that the "+" moves accordingly.
 To the right of FADER a horizontal bar meter is depicted, which indicates the level of the output signal.